 • First-year and transfer students, please indicate your food allergies or dietary needs on your incoming health form

-• Current students, please schedule a private consultation with our Registered Dietitians.
+• Current students, please schedule a private consultation with our Registered Dietitians to discuss your dietary needs.

 • The dining facilities contain commercial kitchens where ingredient substitutions, recipe revisions, and cross-contact with allergens are possible.
 It cannot be guaranteed that any food item will be completely free of allergens.